 A mobile customer experience with easily accessible features, resources, and information made available with minimal customer effort improves customer loyalty and retention levels.
 In order to reach out to customers who are seeking support on mobile and provide high-quality customer experience, companies need to adopt a “mobile-first” strategy.
 This means, everything that a customer needs to do, be it learning about a new product, receiving customer support, or chat with an employee, can be done on a mobile device with no reduction in customer experience.

 Ways in which E-commerce organizations can improve customer service

 - Customer Experience on Mobiles – Poor customer experience and navigational difficulty is the foremost concern.
-Before crafting a mobile device strategy, companies must decide whether they want to create a responsive mobile website, which could be just a mobile version of a desktop website, or design an application specifically for the mobile user.
+Before crafting a mobile device strategy, companies must decide whether they want to create a responsive mobile website, which could be just a mobile version of a desktop website or develop an application specifically for the mobile user.
 Many websites are designed to display on desktop and laptop screens.
 If a website is not mobile responsive, its content is not displayed correctly on the smaller mobile screens, resulting in poor user experience.
 For example, the pictures and text may not be properly displayed, page elements may be incorrectly scaled and navigation buttons may be hard to find and click.

 - Multiple Mobile Channel Engagement: To really connect with mobile consumers, companies must engage them through multiple mobile channels.
 People use mobile devices for a variety of activities such as text messages, browsing through social media, internet-based chat platforms, surfing the internet, etc. Research by Haywire, an SMS platform for businesses, found that 67% of business professionals have used SMS for business communications.
 Engagement through text messages, Twitter, and other platforms may not be effective for every business model but are examples of how businesses can become more mobile-friendly.